jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 # Cancer Informatics for Research Leaders

 Research is becoming more and more multidisciplinary.
-This requires more flexibility in our ability to communicate with team members who may have a distinct background from ourselves.
+This requires more flexibility to communicate with team members with distinct backgrounds.
 Furthermore, team members often have different research and career goals.
 This can present unique challenges in making sure that everyone is on the same page and cohesively working together.
 This course aims to provide research leaders with guidance about:

  1) how to effectively lead team members on informatics projects
- 2) how to perform informactics projects well
+ 2) how to perform informatics projects well

 We will provide you with an awareness for the **specific challenges** that your informatics collaborators, employees, and mentees might face, as well as ways to mitigate these challenges.
 By creating a better work environment for your informatics research team, you will ultimately improve the potential impact of your work.

 We will also discuss the major pitfalls of informatics research and discuss best practices for performing informatics research correctly and well, so that you can get the most out of your informatics projects.

 ## Guidelines for working with informatics experts

-In order to familiarize you with guidelines for how to make the most out of your informatics projects we are going to introduce you to some characters of people that you may encounter on your journey.
+In order to familiarize you with guidelines for how to make the most out of your informatics projects we are going to introduce you to some characters of the type of people you may encounter on your journey.

 First our fearless lab leaders who lead informatics research projects.
 We have Sally who is experienced with working with team members from many disciplines including informatics experts.
 She helps guide her lab through successful projects all the time.